hackforla/HomeUniteUs/api/README.md

 ## Usage - Development

-For development purposes, run the following commands in the `api/` directory to get started:
+For development purposes, run the following commands in the `api` directory to get started:

 ```shell
 python -m venv .venv          # Creates a virtual environment in the `.venv` directory